KrisC2003/KrisC2003/README.md

-### Interested in open-source and eager to contribute.

-I’m currently learning how to contribute to open source to learn more about coding feedback is appreciated!
+### Hi there! 👋
+I'm a 2nd-year college student at Brooklyn College, currently focused on learning more about coding and contributing to open source projects.

+## Interests
+Currently interested in:
+- Coding and Software Development
+- Gaining work experience

+## Education
-## Currently pursuing in Computer Science B.S.
+Currently pursuing in Computer Science B.S.
 2nd year college student at Brooklyn College
-Just completed:
+Completed relevant courses:
+- Calculus 1
+- Data Structures
-Calc 1, Data Structures and Discrete Math
+- Discrete Math

 ## Current Skills
 - Java